gusc/Threads/README.md

 This library provides a task queue which allows posting more complex tasks on a thread that includes:

 * tasks that are simply run whenever thread becomes free
-* tasks that return a handle from which you can cancel, check if task has executed and even get an asychronous results
+* tasks that return a handle from which you can cancel, check if task has executed and even get an asynchronous results
 * tasks that can block current thread and wait until it's executed

 `TaskQueue` is a base class for any style of queueing mechanism.
 The final implementation is `SerialTaskQueue` which runs on a single thread and processes tasks in-order (there is a `ParallelTaskQueue` planned that will use `ThreadPool` which is also WIP).